 The Proposal: Proposition would streamline the approval process by exempting certain affordable housing developments from a number of approvals by the City if those developments comply with the Planning and Building codes.
-When the City leases its property or provides financing for these housing projects, approval by the Board of Supervisors may be necessary.
+When the City leases its property or provides financing for these housing projects, the Board of Supervisors approval would not be required.